Four-leaf clover: Multi-leaved cultivars

 There are some cultivars of white clover (Trifolium repens) which regularly produce more than three leaflets, including purple-leaved T. repens "Purpurascens Quadrifolium" and green-leaved T. repens "Quadrifolium".

-Some clovers have more spade shape leaves, rather than the usual rounded ones.
+Some clovers have more spade-shaped leaves, rather than the usual rounded ones.
 This may be a genetic mutation.
-Some genetic mutations in clovers include spade-like shaped leaves or a dotted rusty colour on the leaves.
+Some other genetic mutations in clovers include a rusty color on the leaves.
 Trifolium repens "Good Luck" is a cultivar which has three, four, or five green, dark-centered leaflets per leaf.

 Other species

-Other plants may be mistaken for, or misleadingly sold as, "four-leaf clovers"; for example, Oxalis tetraphylla is a species of wood sorrel with leaves resembling a four-leaf clover.
-Other species that have been sold as "four-leaf clovers" include Marsilea quadrifolia.
+Other plants may be mistaken for, or misleadingly sold as, "4-leaf clovers"; for example, Oxalis tetraphylla is a species of wood sorrel with leaves resembling a 4-leaf clover.
+Other species that have been sold as "4-leaf clovers" include Marsilea quadrifolia.

 As a good luck charm

-A description from 1869 says that four-leaf clovers were "gathered at night-time during the full moon by sorceresses, who mixed it with vervain and other ingredients, while young girls in search of a token of perfect happiness made quest of the plant by day".

-In an 1877 letter to St. Nicholas Magazine, an 11-year-old girl, who wrote, "Did the fairies ever whisper in your ear, that a four-leaf clover brought good luck to the finder?"
+A description from 1869 says that 4-leaf clovers were "gathered at night-time during the full moon by sorceresses, who mixed it with vervain and other ingredients, while young girls in search of a token of perfect happiness made quest of the plant by day."
+In an 1877 letter to St. Nicholas Magazine, an 11-year-old girl wrote, "Did the fairies ever whisper in your ear, that a 4-leaf clover brought good luck to the finder?"